Azure/azure-powershell/src/Sql/Sql/help/Set-AzSqlDatabaseAuditing.md

 ```

 ### -EventHubName
 The name of the event hub.
-If none is specified when providing EventHubAuthorizationRuleId, the default event hub will be selected.
+If none is specified when providing EventHubAuthorizationRuleResourceId, the default event hub will be selected.

 ```yaml
 Type: System.String